Valeri-afk/ui-framework/docs/ARCHITECTURE.md

 Structural operations performed while a mutation scope is active are deferred instead of modifying the hierarchy immediately.

-This mechanism is used by runtime operations including:
+The mutation guard is used by traversal and by runtime operations that may invoke callbacks capable of mutating the tree, including event dispatch and update.

-traversal;
-event dispatch;
-update;
-rendering;
-layout;
-input processing.
+Rendering and other operations also use the guard where required by their current implementation.

 Deferred mutation is therefore one of the fundamental runtime invariants.